Guide

 Traditionally, physical therapists—like other healthcare providers—enter into contracts with most major insurance companies to provide services to beneficiaries at a specific, agreed-upon reimbursement rate.
 In this model, the financial burden for most services falls to the insurer (aside from a nominal co-pay).
 However, as reimbursement rates decrease and the cost of simply staying in business increases, more and more PT practices are opting to go “out of network” and into a cash-based physical therapy practice.

 While both these models offer a little more freedom in business practices, it’s not all sunshine and rainbows.
-In this article, physical therapist and cash-based clinic owner Ann Wendel writes that her documentation and billing practices are not that different from an in-network provider: “The advantage of being cash-based is that I enter into a contract with the patient to provide physical therapy services in a manner that I have determined will help them reach their goals most efficiently.
+In Billing for Cash-Based Physical Therapy Practices, physical therapist and cash-based clinic owner Ann Wendel writes that her documentation and billing practices are not that different from an in-network provider: “The advantage of being cash-based is that I enter into a contract with the patient to provide physical therapy services in a manner that I have determined will help them reach their goals most efficiently.
 The thorn on the rose is that my documentation and billing practices must ultimately lead to the patient getting reimbursed from their insurance or they won’t be able to continue treatment with me.”

-Even with proper documentation and billing practices, you may find that not all patients are willing, able, or—as is the case for Medicare patientslegally allowed to put up the money for physical therapy services and then wait for reimbursement—especially if there’s a provider who accepts their insurance down the road.
+Even with proper documentation and billing practices, you may find that not all patients are willing, able, or—as is the case for Medicare patientslegally allowed to put up the money for physical therapy services.
+They’d sooner not wait for reimbursement—especially if there’s a provider who accepts their insurance down the road.
 That’s why we recommend seriously considering whether your services are “sufficient to convince patients to choose to come to your practice despite the out-of-pocket costs” by asking yourself these questions:

 • Do your patients trust and value the care you provide?